shellscape/Brew/README.md

 ## Documentation

+The demo site for Brew is located at http://shellscape.org/brew.
-A userguide and control documentation will be available shortly on the Wiki here on Github.
-A demo site is in development and will be hosted on shellscape.org.
+A Getting Started guide and documentation for Brew can be found on the [Wiki here on Github](https://github.com/shellscape/brew/wiki).

 ## Getting Help